-I stared at the thick glob of sludge at the bottom of my coffee cup.
-This was the Balinese way of serving their coffee, unfiltered.
+Nusa Penida’s crude cup I stared at the thick glob of sludge at the bottom of my coffee cup.
+This was the Balinese way of serving their coffee, an unfiltered blob.
 But not bad, not bad at all.
 Over numerous cups of Balinese coffee, I did a lot of pondering.
-Mostly about Bali.
-There are many places to see on this tiny island, some with high expectations and famous reputations, others quiet and undisturbed, but all of them interesting.
-I enjoyed that cup on the island of Nusa Penida.
-Never heard of it?
-I don’t blame you, it’s not a hot destination.
-But it could be.